Partner with Lynette

 Background and Training

-However, as a follower of The Way, Yeshua is my primary teacher, a constant guide and friend in my life.
+As a follower of The Way, Yeshua is my primary teacher, a constant guide and friend in my life.

-The Path of Love which I travel is full of mystery, beauty, and awe.
-I find traveling companions in the mystics such as St. Teresa of Avila, St. John of the Cross, Rumi, Sojourner Truth, and Howard Thurman.
+The Path of Love which I travel is full of mystery, beauty, liminality, and awe.
+I find traveling companions in the mystics such as St. Teresa of Avila, St. John of the Cross, Rumi, Sojourner Truth, and Dr. Howard Thurman.

 - BA in Sociology from Rutgers University